 Internet Access Off-Campus

-Access to the Internet is available throughout campus, either through a wireless portal (NetID required) or through ResNet in the dormitories.
-However, if you are living off-campus, you will likely need to pay for access through an Internet Service Provider.
-The type of plan you choose will depend on your needs (broadband, high-speed, DSL, etc.) and whether you will purchase bundled services, such as phone or cable television.
-A company technician will usually come to your home to install your services, which usually involves setting up a modem and verifying your connection.
+Access to the Internet is available throughout University of Rochester campuses and can be accessed with your NetID and password.
+However, if you are living off-campus or in apartment-style graduate housing, you will likely need to pay for access through an Internet Service Provider.
+The type of plan you choose will depend on your needs and whether you will purchase bundled services, such as phone or cable television.
 Common service providers in our area include: Frontier and Time Warner.

 Television & Cable